 Two new COVID-19 cases in Vellore

-Ranipet reported five fresh infections, taking the total number of cases in the district to 53,958.
+Ranipet reported six fresh infections, taking the total number of cases in the district to 53,964.

+In Tiruvannamalai, three fresh cases were reported, taking the total number of cases to 66,821.
+Of them, 66,132 have been discharged and the number of active cases stands at 4.

 - Comments will be moderated by The Hindu editorial team.